CLNZ / NZSA Research Grants – Application Guide and Criteria

 - The applicant is solely responsible for ensuring that their entry meets the eligibility and conditions of entry outlined here.
 Any queries regarding eligibility including interpretation of eligibility, conditions of entry and selection criteria should be directed to NZSA via email

 - Applicant must be a New Zealand citizen or permanent resident.

 - Applications may be made by joint authors, however one author must be named as the Lead Author and be the “Applicant” for the purposes of awarding the grant and who will also be the grant recipient.
 CLNZ and NZSA will not be involved in, nor responsible for, any agreements, negotiations or disputes between joint authors.

 - Applications for projects of national or significant local interest or which add significantly to the field or genre on the subject will be favoured by the selection panel.

-- Submissions for entries must be made online and are open from 8 May until 4pm Friday 5 June 2020.
+- Submissions for entries must be made online and are open from 8am 13 May to 4pm 11 June.
 Once your entry has been submitted, you will receive confirmation to the email address supplied.

 - If, in the opinion of the selection panel, no four entries are worthy of a research grants, fewer grants may be given.

 - The selection panel’s decision is final and no correspondence will be entered into.
 Any attempt to contact members of the selection panel will render the application ineligible.